-Identifying root causes is an important strategy to avoid deficit thinking, which blames personal choice or behavior for racial disparities (Hughes et al, 2021).
-When it comes to racial justice, root causes for problems in BIPOC communities include a) racial segregation, b) lack of living wage jobs, c) gaps in educational opportunities, and d) environmental injustice.
-These contribute to poor indicators of community well-being such as poverty, sickness, crime, social isolation, environmental degradation, etc. These factors contribute to the vulnerability of a community leading them to have low climate adaptation and resilience.
-See the figure below for an illustration of root causes and social and biological factors that contribute to vulnerability to climate change.
+Social Factors Ability to afford basic necessities and resources Access to affordable and quality housing Access to reliable and affordable transportation Access to affordable healthcare Access to green spaces, green infrastructure, and tree cover Linguistic isolation living wage jobs, (c) gaps in educational opportunities, and (d) environmental injustice.
+These contribute to poor indicators of community well-being such as poverty, sickness, crime, social isolation, environmental degradation, etc. which in turn contribute to the vulnerability of a community leading them to have low climate adaptation and resilience.